robinwu9000/resume-scripts/README.md

   + print stuff out all the time while you're making it, like `pp page, pp form, page.links.each {|l| print l.text}, etc.`
-  + run your stuff multiple times, since things might change every session. this is very important because a link ID may go from `#link-5` to `#link-73`.
+  + run your code multiple times, since things might change every session. this is very important because a link ID may go from `#link-5` to `#link-73`.
 In these cases, you'll have to find a different selector